For any further inquiries please contact the Mo Ibrahim Foundation research team: [email protected]

 The Mo Ibrahim Foundation focuses on assessing, and ultimately enhancing governance and leadership in Africa.
-The IIAG was created in recognition of the need for a quantifiable tool to accurately measure and monitor performance in every African country, and as a means of supporting the development of effective and responsive solutions to complex public policy challenges.
-An index of African governance supports citizens, governments, institutions, the private sector, and others by providing data to evaluate the results of leadership, governance and public policy in every African country.
+The IIAG was created in recognition of the need for a quantifiable tool to accurately measure and monitor performance in African countries, and as a means of supporting the development of effective and responsive solutions to complex public policy challenges.
+An index of African governance supports citizens, governments, institutions, the private sector, and others by providing data to evaluate the results of leadership, governance and public policy in African countries.

 How do you define and measure governance?

 The Mo Ibrahim Foundation defines governance in a broad sense, as the provision of the political, social and economic public goods and services that any citizen has the right to expect from his or her state, and that a state has the responsibility to deliver to its citizens.
-To measure the delivery of governance, the Foundation compiles data from 36 diverse global sources that cover the African continent.
-In order to complement existing sources the Foundation supports Global Integrity’s Africa Integrity Indicators (AII), V-Dem’s Varieties of Democracy Project and Afrobarometer surveys.
-This year, the IIAG includes 28 measures from the AII, 10 from the Varieties of Democracy Project and 16 from Afrobarometer.
-The data form indicators which allow the Foundation to assess the delivery of public goods and services such as health, education, and human rights.
-There are 100 indicators in the 2017 IIAG and they are classified under four main categories: Safety & Rule of Law; Participation & Human Rights; Sustainable Economic Opportunity; and Human Development.
+To measure the delivery of governance, the Foundation compiles data from 35 diverse global sources that cover the African continent.
+In order to complement existing sources, the Foundation also supports Global Integrity’s Africa Integrity Indicators (AII), V-Dem’s Varieties of Democracy Project and Afrobarometer Surveys.
+Of the 191 measures the IIAG includes, 35 measures are from the AII, 14 from the Varieties of Democracy Project and 16 from the Afrobarometer Surveys.
+The data form indicators which allow the Foundation to assess the delivery of public goods and services such as health, education and human rights.
+There are 102 indicators in the 2018 IIAG and they are classified under four main categories: Safety & Rule of Law; Participation & Human Rights; Sustainable Economic Opportunity; and Human Development.
 For further information please see our IIAG methodology.

 Do you weight any of the data in the IIAG?